Bessy-Mukaria/Blog_2/README.md

 An informed insight of how an individual has influence on others in a circle can help a business create social media campaigns that aid in marketing and advertising.
 An approach to determine this is summarized here with explanations of how to use tweepy API in python to exctract data and how to use the data obtained to rank the users.
 Users are ranked based on their influence.

-This blog is among the challenges undertaken at [10 Academy](https://www.10academy.org/)training in July 2020.
+This blog is among the challenges undertaken at [10 Academy](https://www.10academy.org/) training in July 2020.

 ## Problem statement
 What determines the level of influence a user has on social media?